hikurangi/study/README.md

-# project-euler-working
+# project-euler
-My working for Project Euler challenges
+My solutions for the Project Euler challenges